amenjalal94/amenjalal94.github.io/README.md

   <summary>Click for abstract</summary>

 Disaster recovery often focuses on rebuilding physical infrastructure, overlooking the mental health impact of traumatic events like floods.
-In Pakistan, where flooding in 2022 submerged a third of the country under water and lasted up to 8 months, over one in five flood affectees report severe psychological distress 2 years later.
+In Pakistan, where flooding in 2022 submerged a third of the country and lasted up to 8 months, women exposed to a more intense flood shock were 11 pp more likely to have severe psychological distress 2 years later.
 Ignoring mental health in reconstruction may prolong the socio-economic impact of disasters by limiting individuals’ ability to work, plan, and recover.
-This project studies the interaction between physical and psychological recovery in flood-affected communities by randomizing a locally developed mental health literacy initiative among households who are marginally eligible for a housing reconstruction program.
-Our 2x2 design allows us to compare the benefits of mental health support against the standard infrastructure-focused approach, and explore complementarities.
+This project explores complementarities between mental health support and the standard infrastructure-focused approach by randomizing a trauma-based mental health intervention and leveraging natural variation in access to a housing reconstruction program in a 2x2 design.
 Our findings aim to measure the non-economic losses and damages of climate catastrophes, and inform more holistic disaster recovery policies that address both physical and psychological needs.
 </details>
 <br />